 No person outside Transylvania University shall have access to, nor shall the University disclose, any personally identifiable information from a student’s education record, without the written consent of the student, except as permitted by law.
 The consent must specify the education record disclosed, the purpose of the disclosure, the party or class of parties to whom disclosure may be made, and must be signed and dated by the student.
 In accordance with the law, Transylvania University reserves the right to disclose education records without written consent to:

 “School officials” who have a “legitimate educational interest”.
 “School officials” shall mean any person who is a trustee, officer, agent, or employee of the University.
 “Legitimate educational interest” shall mean any authorized interest or activity undertaken in the name of the institution and in the educational interest of a student, for which access to an education record is necessary or appropriate to the proper performance of the task.
-At Transylvania, this shall include access by personnel in the Offices of the President, Dean of the College, Dean of Students, Registrar, Admission, Alumni, Development, Trustees, Faculty, legal counsel, agent, and any others authorized by the President, to the extent that the foregoing persons are acting within the course and scope of their employment or authority, and access is necessary or appropriate as defined above.
+At Transylvania, this shall include access by personnel in the Offices of the President, Vice President of Academic Affairs and Dean of the University, Dean of Students, Registrar, Admission, Alumni, Development, Trustees, Faculty, legal counsel, agent, and any others authorized by the President, to the extent that the foregoing persons are acting within the course and scope of their employment or authority, and access is necessary or appropriate as defined above.